-The big day has arrived when your pregnant cat is ready to give birth to her kittens.
+Ready to help your mother cat birth her kittens?
+The big day has arrived, so what do you need to do?
 This process is technically called "queening."
 Chances are that you will not need to do anything to help with the birth process except to be with your cat to encourage her.
 You may even wake one morning to discover that your pregnant cat has given birth during the night, and is comfortably nursing her kittens.
 However, you should know how to spot potential problems and what action to take, should she need assistance with the birth process.

 Signs of Impending Labor

 This was covered in the previous article on Care and Feeding of a Pregnant Cat.

 - Behavioral Changes

 These include restless pacing, panting, excessive grooming (especially in the area of her genitals), and excessive vocalization.

 - Physical Signs of Labor

 There may be a drop in normal body temperature.
 The cat may vomit.
 The abdomen may "drop" a few days before labor, and the nipples may become larger and pinker.

 Contractions will start and you will see the appearance of the amniotic sac.
 You may also see a discharge of blood or other colored fluid.

 Your biggest role may be to prepare the birthing area and move your queen into it.